i18next/next-i18next/README.md

 Then we add `serverSideTranslation` to [getStaticProps](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) (depending on your case) in our page-level components.

-Now our NextJs app is fully translatable!
+Now our Next.js app is fully translatable!

 ## Setup